 Develop a habit of asking yourself “Do I need this?” and be honest with your answers.
 Work to clearly identify what qualifies as a need vs. a want.
 Practice saying “no” and refusing to spend money on things that are unnecessary.
 Saying “no” is the quickest way to save money.

 If you can’t 100% refuse a purchase the next best step is to reduce your purchases.
-Focus on progress, not perfection, and look for ways to reduce how many products you consume and how much money you spend on unnecessary items, this is even more impactful when it comes to single use.
+Focus on progress, not perfection.
+Look for ways to reduce how many products you consume and how much money you spend on unnecessary items.
+This is even more impactful when it comes to single use.

 Before sending things to the landfill, look for ways to repurpose or reuse things and give them a second life.
 The same is true for making a new purchase.
 Instead of buying new, shopping second hand can save you a fortune without sacrificing quality!

-Repairing and maintaining what you own is almost always cheaper than replacing and it’s a green more environmentally friendly option as well.
-Instead of buying new, resole your favorite shoes, send damaged furniture to the upholsterers, or break out your DIY skills and repair damaged items yourself.
+Repairing and maintaining what you own is almost always cheaper than buying a replacement.
+It’s a green more environmentally friendly option as well.
+Instead of buying new – resole your favorite shoes, send damaged furniture to the upholsterers, break out your DIY skills and repair damaged items yourself.
 Even a temporary repair can save you money while you shop for the perfect, high quality replacement.